Flower Fly (Toxomerus politus)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Flower Fly.

 Updated: 5/23/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 Flower Flies are excellent bee mimics, able to hover over flowers and people, but despite the warning colors, they are completely harmless.

 Flower Flies are excellent pollinators.
-The visit flowers to eat pollen, and like other insects including bees, they pick up pollen grains on their bodies and transfer them to other blossoms.
+They visit flowers to eat pollen, and like other insects including bees, they pick up pollen grains on their bodies and transfer them to other blossoms.
 Flower Flies in the Toxomerus genus appear to have a flat abdomen that is able to bend at almost awkward angles.
 They do not sting and are harmless to people.
-This particular species can be found on or near corn and sorghum plants as well as garden flowers.
+This particular species can be found on, or near, corn and sorghum plants as well as garden flowers.